Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 Personal data is any data that relates to an identified or identifiable natural person, e.g. your name, address and email address.

-Where this privacy policy and privacy information refers to ‘we’ or ‘us’, this refers to the legal entities listed in section 1.a. below, either jointly or, depending on the context, individually.
+Where this privacy policy and data protection refers to ‘we’ or ‘us’, this refers to the legal entities listed in section 1.a. below, either jointly or, depending on the context, individually.

 The following legal entities (collectively referred to as the ‘ESCHE companies’) are responsible for processing your personal data: